kaiaai/micro_ros_arduino_kaia/README.md

 Now you can include this library into your sketch using `#include <micro_ros_kaia.h>`.

 ## Mod and rebuild Micro-ROS Arduino library for Kaia.ai
-In some cases, tayloring [Kaia.ai](https://kaia.ai) software to your particular robot may require tweaking the Kaia.ai library code in addition to the Kaia.ai firmware - for example to add new types of Micro-ROS messages.
+In some cases, tayloring [Kaia.ai](https://kaia.ai) software for your particular robot may require tweaking the Kaia.ai library code in addition to the Kaia.ai firmware - for example to add new types of Micro-ROS messages.
 Follow these steps to [extend and/or adapt](https://micro.ros.org/docs/tutorials/advanced/create_new_type/) and rebuild the Kaia.ai Arduino library on Windows for your particular robot design.
 - Install Docker for your PC platform, e.g. [Docker for Windows](https://docs.docker.com/desktop/install/windows-install/) and make sure the Docker agent is running
 - Install the [Micro-ROS Arduino library for Kaia.ai](https://github.com/kaiaai/micro_ros_arduino_kaia/) using the instructions above.
 Let's assume you are using Arduino IDE for Windows and your Arduino libraries are stored under `C:\Users\YOUR-USER-NAME\Documents\Arduino\libraries`.
 - Open a Windows command shell and run these commands to rebuild the library using the [Micro-ROS library builder](https://github.com/micro-ROS/micro_ros_arduino):